damienbod/bff-aspnetcore-angular/README.md

       },
 ```

+> [!NOTE]
-**Note** When creating a new Angular nx project, it adds git files as well, delete these as this is not required.
+> When creating a new Angular nx project, it adds git files as well, delete these as this is not required.

 ## Setup development